-As a soloist and continuo player, Anna Paradiso has appeared with many Scandinavian ensembles and orchestras (Drottningholm Baroque Ensemble, Copenhagen Soloists, Rebaroque, Drottnigholm Theatre Orchestra, Gävle Symphony Orchestra, Norrbotten NEO, Höör Barock, GSO Baroque (Gothenburg Symphony Orchestra Baroque), Norrköping Symphony Orchestra, 1B1, Ostrobothnian Chamber Orchestra, Höör Barock, etc.).
-Both as soloist and continuo-player, she has also performed with Philarmonia Moment Musical (Taipei), Hong Kong Sinfonietta, Gävle Symphony Orchestra, Birmingham Conservatory Orchestra, Radovlijca Festival ensemble, etc. Her repertoire as soloist with orchestra spams from baroque to modern harpsichord concertos and to contemporary works.
-With Dan Laurin, she has formed a duo that tours internationally and has also recorded several CD-s.
+As a soloist and continuo player, Anna Paradiso has appeared with the major Scandinavian ensembles and orchestras (Drottningholm Baroque Ensemble, Copenhagen Soloists, Rebaroque, Drottnigholm Theatre Orchestra, Stockholm Symphony Orchestra, Gävle Symphony Orchestra, Norrbotten NEO, Höör Barock, Baroque Academy Gothenburg Symphony, Norrköping Symphony Orchestra, 1B1, Ostrobothnian Chamber Orchestra, Norrbotten Chamber Music Orchestra, etc.).
+Both as soloist and continuo-player, she has also performed, among others, with Philarmonia Moment Musical (Taipei), Hong Kong Sinfonietta, Birmingham Conservatory Orchestra, Radovlijca Festival ensemble.
+Her repertoire as soloist with orchestra spams from baroque to modern harpsichord concertos and to contemporary works.

-Among the prominent musicians Anna has performed with, there are also Hidemi Suzuki, Nils-Erik Sparf, Stefan Temmingh, Mario Caroli, Lena-Susanne Norin (Sequentia), Lorenzo Cavasanti, Jan Björanger, Mikhail Simonyan, Arureliusz Golinski, Francesco D’Orazio and, together with various symphony orchestras, Lisa Batiashvili, François Leleux, Lara St John, Jaime Martin, etc.
+Among the prominent musicians Anna has performed with, there are: Dan Laurin, Hidemi Suzuki, Nils-Erik Sparf, Elin Rombo, Stefan Temmingh, Kristina Hammarström, Mario Caroli, Lena-Susanne Norin, Lorenzo Cavasanti, Jan Björanger, Mikhail Simonyan, Arureliusz Golinski, Francesco D’Orazio, Domen Marincic.
+Together with symphony orchestras, she performed with Lisa Batiashvili, François Leleux, Lara St John, Jaime Martin, and many more.